backtopyramidone/owid-grapher/README.md

-# owid-grapher
+# Gitpodified owid-grapher

-#### Gitpod Information

 This is a fork of the owid-grapher project that has limited support for [Gitpod](https://gitpod.io).
-It isn't ready to be submitted as a pull request to the main project due to code quality and source modifications.
+The scripts contained in this project run owid-admin, making it possible to import datasets and edit visualizations.
+It isn't quite ready to be submitted as a pull request to the main project due to code quality and source modifications.

-#### Directions
+#### Great, how do I use it?

 As soon as the Gitpod workspace is launched, it will begin installing all of the dependencies.
 Once it is finished, a development server will automatically start.
 To access it, Ctrl/Command + click on the link located in the terminal.
 The default user account is `admin@example.com` with a password of `admin`.

+#### Can I integrate this into a website?

+No, not at the moment.
+Gitpod is designed for software development, and only stays online for as long as your workspace is open.
+However, it is possible to export a graph as an .svg file and embed it into a website with lossless quaity.

 [![Actions Status](https://github.com/owid/owid-grapher/workflows/Continuous%20Integration/badge.svg)](https://github.com/owid/owid-grapher/actions)